 I am sorry to learn of your MM relapse.
-I have to say though, that a seven year remission is pretty good.
+I have to say though, that a seven year remission is pretty good- well above average.
 I will make a few suggestions and then ask a couple of questions below.

 Further, anti-angiogenic nutrition and supplementation has been shown to be cytotoxic (kill) to MM.